yzwduck/WireframeTouhou/README.md

 ## Important Note

+* Anti-virus software may block this tool, please whitelist the `.exe`, or consider build it from source.
-This tool will patch game's memory, please backup your save data in case of data loss.
+* This tool will patch game's memory, make sure you have backup 'score.dat' in case of **data loss**.

 ## Screenshot